 The Department has over 700 faculty members and 379 clinical faculty working at Children’s Colorado to help carry out our mission.

-The Department provides comprehensive pediatric care at the main campus of Children’s Colorado in Aurora, Colo., and at our 16 regional locations, treating children from the Rocky Mountain area and beyond.
+The Department provides comprehensive pediatric care at the main campus of Children’s Colorado in Aurora, Colo., and at our numerous regional locations, treating children from the Rocky Mountain area and beyond.

-Children’s Colorado is a 536-bed facility that had 14,000 inpatient admissions, 460,000 outpatient visits, 96,000 emergency department visits, and 19,000 total surgeries in 2013.
-The hospital was named a Top 10 Best Children’s Hospital by U.S. News & World Report (2012-14) and Parents magazine (2014).
+Children’s Colorado is a 536-bed facility that has approximately 14,000 inpatient admissions, 460,000 outpatient visits, 96,000 emergency department visits, and 19,000 total surgeries each year.
+The hospital was named a Top 10 Best Children’s Hospital by U.S. News & World Report (2012-17).
 It has been designated a Magnet hospital since 2005, and was recognized for excellence in nursing from the American Nurses Credentialing Centers.

-The Department of Pediatrics, was ranked No. 6 in the nation for “Best Medical Schools – Pediatrics” in U.S. News & World Report’s 2015 rankings.
+The Department of Pediatrics, was ranked No. 6 in the nation for “Best Medical Schools – Pediatrics” in U.S. News & World Report’s 2018 rankings.
 Led by Chairman of the Department of Pediatrics Stephen R. Daniels, MD, PhD, the department trains 85 pediatric resident physicians and 144 fellows in 32 programs, in addition to medical students and physician assistants.
-Some of the recent accolades for the Department of Pediatrics, from 2012-13, include:
+Some of the recent accolades for the Department of Pediatrics include:

 - U.S. News & World Report ranked the Department of Pediatrics Child Health Associate/ Physician Assistant Program 11th in the country out of 173 programs.
 CHA/PA is the only physician assistant program with a pediatric emphasis.